Prepare your DA

 There are many codes, policies and guidelines that determine what you can do with your property.
 See Research a property and Planning guidelines and tools to work out what rules apply to your proposal.

-You may wish to arrange a pre-lodgement meeting with a Council Duty Planner or heritage adviser to discuss your ideas before you organise formal plans or start an application.
+You may wish to contact Council planning staff for advice before you organise formal plans or start an application.
 See Get advice for more information.

 If your development proposal is complex, it may be necessary to engage a planning consultant to provide you with detailed planning advice and prepare your development application for you.